 Check out this video that explores how the Pomodoro technique can help you become hyper-focused on important tasks.

-5. Ditch the Computer or Tablet and Take Notes by Hand
+5. Take Notes by Hand

 I wouldn’t be me if I didn’t allow a simple solution into a “how to” article.